colbypainter/mfs-lookup/scenarios.md

 See about differentiating the injectable codes for prof services Check on that crazy outlier thing Drema mentioned Hitting enter breaks it.
+Dental probably won't work because of the brackets in the data structure

 Fix phantom modifier rendering